blues/app-accelerators/18-temperature-and-humidity-monitor/firmware/zephyr/README.md

 }
 ```

-You can change this interval by setting the environment variable `monitor_interval`.
+You can change this interval by setting the [environment variable](https://dev.blues.io/guides-and-tutorials/notecard-guides/understanding-environment-variables/) `monitor_interval`.
 The unit for `monitor_interval` is seconds.
-The firmware reads from the BME280 every minute, so it's not particularly useful to set `monitor_interval` lower than 60 seconds.
-Note: If you modify any environment variables, wait at least 30 seconds for the changes to propagate to the Swan.
+The firmware reads from the BME280 every 30 seconds, so it's not particularly useful to set `monitor_interval` lower than 30 seconds.
+Note: If you modify any environment variables, wait at least a minute for the changes to propagate to the Swan.

 ### `alarm.qo`